Creating a Backyard Retreat

-My two sons used the backyard as a dirt-bike track for years, creating ruts and hill jumps everywhere so that eventually there was no grass or leveled area left – only dirt and trees!
-When the neighbors finally declared that they couldn’t take the noise any more, I saw this as the perfect opportunity to take our backyard back and turn it into the dream garden we always wanted.
-I imagined pleasant areas where the family could sit and enjoy the sunshine, or the shade from mature trees that surround the yard, and breathe in the beauty of the outdoors.
+My two sons used my backyard as a dirt-bike track for years, creating ruts and hill jumps everywhere so that eventually there was no grass or leveled area left – only dirt and trees!
+When the neighbors finally declared that they couldn’t take the noise any more, I saw this as the perfect opportunity to take my backyard back and turn it into the dream garden I had always wanted.
+I imagined pleasant areas where I could sit and enjoy the sunshine, or the shade from the mature trees that surrounded the yard, and breathe in the beauty of the outdoors.
 Since I didn’t want to spend a fortune building a stone patio, I decided to make a few unique seating areas instead.

 (My yard before)

-Next, we used landscape edging to define three large circular areas.
+Next, I used landscape edging to define three large circular areas.

-We added mulch inside the circles and buried pavers (a steal at 99 cents each!) to form a path around the yard, meandering in and out of the circles to create a relaxed, informal feel.
+I added mulch inside the circles and I buried pavers (a steal at 99 cents each!) to form a path around the yard, meandering in and out of the circles to create a relaxed, informal feel.

-I decorated seating areas with plants and flowers, rocks I found in the yard, and furniture we already had on the deck.
-Then we added sod around the pavers and in areas outside of the circles
+I decorated the seating areas with plants and flowers, rocks I found in the yard, and furniture I already had on my deck.
+Then I added sod around the pavers and in the area outside of the circles

-I considered putting a fountain right here, as a centerpiece for the main area, but finally chose to move this pretty planter from the porch instead.
-We love the way it turned out!
+I considered putting a fountain right here, as a centerpiece for the main area, but finally chose to move this pretty planter from my porch instead.
+I love the way it turned out!

-I ADORE our new outdoor space!
-Now I get to spend time in the yard every day – with family and friends – or (and I confess this is sometimes my favorite) by myself.
+I ADORE my new outdoor space!
+Now I get to spend time in my yard every day – with my husband, my family, my friends – or (and I confess this is sometimes my favorite) by myself.

-So, for a little under $1,000, I totally transformed our yard and gave the family and myself a great new place to entertain, relax and renew our spirits.
+So, for a little under $1,000, I totally transformed my yard and gave my family and myself a great new place to entertain, relax and renew our spiritsice!